-Summary Hummus contains chickpeas, olive oil and sesame seeds (tahini), which are proven to have anti-inflammatory properties.
+Hummus contains chickpeas, olive oil, and sesame seeds (tahini), which are proven to have anti-inflammatory properties.

 Hummus is a great source of dietary fiber, which can improve digestive health.

-Thanks to its high fiber content, hummus can help keep you regular.
-This is because dietary fiber helps soften and add bulk to stools so that they are easier to pass (14).
+Thanks to its fiber content, hummus may help keep you regular.
+This is because dietary fiber helps soften and add bulk to stools so that they are easier to pass (

 What’s more, dietary fiber also helps feed the healthy bacteria that live in your gut.

-One study found that adding 200 grams of chickpeas (or other compounds from chickpeas) to the diet for three weeks helped promote the growth of beneficial bacteria, such as the Bifidobacterium species, while suppressing the growth of harmful bacteria (15).
+One 2010 study found that adding 200 g of chickpeas (or raffinose fiber from chickpeas) to the diet for 3 weeks helped promote the growth of beneficial bacteria, such as bifidobacteria, while suppressing the growth of harmful bacteria (

-Summary Hummus is a great source of fiber, which can help keep you regular.
-Additionally, fiber can promote the growth of healthy gut bacteria, which convert fiber into butyrate — a type of fatty acid that helps nourish cells in the gut.
+Hummus is a great source of fiber, which support regularity.
+Additionally, chickpea fiber may promote the growth of healthy gut bacteria, which produce butyrate — a type of fatty acid that helps nourish cells in the gut.

-Hummus has several properties that may help control your blood sugar levels.
+Hummus has several properties that may help manage your blood sugar levels.